Upload existing events via CSV

 - Each row represents an event tied to a single

 Some programs like Microsoft Excel add these characters when exporting a CSV file.
 They might not be visible in regular text editors.
-The easiest way to find and remove these characters is by using a code editor, for example, Visual Studio Code.
+The easiest way to find and remove these characters is by using a code editor such as Visual Studio Code.

 Each event must have the following properties: